cwansart/testcontainers-university/EXERCISES.md

 ### Exercise 4

-The exercise can be found in [TodoResourceIT.java](todo-list/todo-list-service/src/test/java/de/openknowledge/projects/todolist/service/application/TodoResourceIT.java).
+The exercise can be found in [GithubResourceIT.java](src/test/java/domain/GithubResourceIT.java).

-**Note**: Exercise 5 is also in the same file.

 Todos:
-1. add `Network` to link the two testcontainers
-2. add `FixedHostGenericContainer` with postgres image (name = database)
-3. add `GenericContainer` with _todo-list-service_ image (name = service)
-4. get host and port from container

-### Exercise 5

-The exercise can be found in [TodoResourceIT.java](todo-list/todo-list-service/src/test/java/de/openknowledge/projects/todolist/service/application/TodoResourceIT.java).

-Todos:
-5. set up `DockerCompose` Container
-6. replace `GenericContainer` with `DockerComposeContainer`
-7. override JDBC Url
-8. get host and port from container

-### Exercise 6

-The exercise can be found in [TodoGatewayResourceIT.java](todo-list/todo-list-gateway/src/test/java/de/openknowledge/projects/todolist/gateway/application/TodoGatewayResourceIT.java).

-Todos:
-1. add `@Testcontainers` annotation to test class
-2. add `Network` to link the two testcontainers
-3. add `MockServerContainer`
-4. add `GenericContainer` with _todo-list-gateway_ image
-5. get host and port from gateway container
+1. Add a MockServerContainer with @ClassRule toe the test class.
+2. Add a "Network", assign both containers to it and make sure to add a network alias "mockserver" to the MockServerContainer.
+3. Let the TODO_SERVICE wait for the MockServerContainer.
+4. Configure the MockServerClient and thus the MockServer expectation for a call to the route "/repos/cwansart/testcontainers-university".